ethereum/py-evm/docs/guides/trinity/architecture.rst

 single process.
 These aren't necessarily low-level get/set operations, but also include higher-level APIs, such as the :func:`~eth.chains.base.Chain.import_block` API.

-The way this works is by facilitazing Pythons :class:`~multiprocessing.managers.BaseManager` API and exposing several :class:`~multiprocessing.managers.BaseProxy` proxies to coordinate inter-process access to these APIs.
+The way this works is by utilizing Python's :class:`~multiprocessing.managers.BaseManager` API and exposing several :class:`~multiprocessing.managers.BaseProxy` proxies to coordinate inter-process access to these APIs.